 (ii) The Sponsor is exempt from, or not subject to, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company,@ in each case as such term is defined in PUHCA.
 Assuming that the Trust is exempt from, or not subject to, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company,@ Asset LLC is exempt from, or not subject to, regulation as a Aholding company@ or a Asubsidiary company@ of a Aholding company@.

 (f) No Default.
-No default under this and Auction Agreement or the other Operative Documents has occurred and is continuing.
+No default under this Sale Transfer and Auction Agreement or the other Operative Documents has occurred and is continuing.

 (g) Consents.
 The execution and delivery by the Sponsor, Asset LLC and the Transferor of each Operative Document to which each is a party, the consummation of the transactions contemplated thereby, and its compliance with the terms thereof do not require the consent, or the approval or authorization of, or filing, registration, or qualification with, any Governmental Authority or any other Person that has not been obtained or made.